3 Step-by-Step Hardwood Floor Repairs

 Clean dust from the sanded repair with a tack cloth and odorless mineral spirits, as outlined above.

 Sand the filled repair once the filer has hardened completely.
 Follow the label instructions for best results.
-A #100 grit paper on a random orbital sander works well for small areas.
+Using #100 grit paper on a random orbital sander works well for small areas.
 Drum sanding is best for a floor that has multiple damaged spots.

 Restore the color and finish as outlined above to complete the repair.